keras-team/keras/.gemini/styleguide.md

     - How can the user fix it?
 - **A docstring should answer the question: what is this about, and why & how should I use it?** It should assume as little context as possible, and it shouldn’t mention specialized terms without first introducing them (for example, “num_blocks: Number of blocks in the kernel” is not a good argument description if this is the first time you mention “blocks” in your docstring).
 - **Show, don’t tell: your documentation should not talk about how the software works, it should show how to use it.** Show code examples for end-to-end workflows; show code examples for each and every common use case and key feature of your API. **All docstrings should include code examples.**
 - **Deliberately design the user onboarding process for your feature.** How are complete newcomers going to find out the best way to solve their use case with your tool?
 Have an answer ready.
 Make sure your onboarding material closely maps to what your users care about: don't teach newcomers how your framework is implemented, teach them how they can use it to solve their own problems.
-After shipping a CL and writing good docstrings, make sure to create a Colab guide / tutorial showcasing the target workflow, and post it on the docs website or the TF blog.
+After shipping a CL and writing good docstrings, make sure to create a Colab guide / tutorial showcasing the target workflow, and post it on the docs website.
 - The feature is not ready until:
     - 1) Users know about it
     - 2) They know how to use it